 The Belmont Forum and its members will support and promote this data policy and principles with the intent of making these data principles enforceable over time.

-The Policy and Principles closely resemble the text on data principles from the CSIP:
+The Policy and Principles closely follow the data principles promoted in the CSIP:

 Research data must be: